AlekId/delphipackagetool/bin/ReadMe.txt

 Features:
-- compile all .dpr,.dpk projects of a Delphi Package Group.(bpg)
+- compile all .dpr,.dpk projects of a Delphi Package Group.(bpg/bdsgroup)
 - installs Designtime Packages automatically into the Delphi IDE.
 - can also be used as command line tool. ( for automatic rebuild of your projects).
 - can rebuild projects from several different delphi versions.